Home » Special Diets » Nut Free » San Francisco Clam Chowder Recipe (without Cream)

 As an Amazon Associate I earn from qualifying purchases.

-Their famous sourdough making expertise is legendary in this wonderful city’s history, however, I don’t want to get into sourdough bread, as much as I do, clam chowder.
 Before I ruffle any feathers, I know that the East Coast has claim to this dish.
-However, I do love eating clam chowder in sourdough bread bowls as they serve it at Boudin Bakery.
+However, I do love eating clam chowder in sourdough bread bowls as they serve it at Boudin Bakery, and clearly, so do many others!

-Sourdough bread boule
+sourdough bread boule

 I haven’t managed to make the sourdough mini-boules (they’re easy enough to find, at least in LA as Trader Joe’s even has them), but I have come up with my own version of clam chowder with which I am very happy!

-ladleful clam chowder without cream
+ladleful of San Francisco clam chowder

-How to Make Clam Chowder without Cream
+How to Make this San Francisco Clam Chowder Recipe

 pieces of pancetta